Gays Find Strippers Sexy; Women Don’t?

 We don’t have the definitive answer on why gay men get aroused by male strippers when straight women don’t so much, but here’s a little food for thought to munch on.

-Posted on July 16, 2012, in feminism, gender, objectification, pornography, psychology, sex, sexism, women and tagged feminism, gender, Magic Mike, objectification, pornography, psychology, sex, sexism, women.
+Posted on July 16, 2012, in feminism, gender, objectification, pornography, psychology, sex and sexuality, sexism, women and tagged feminism, gender, Magic Mike, objectification, pornography, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
-9 Comments.
+30 Comments.